meltaylor78/athboy/README.md

  - Image carosule with auto play, that includes user controls to allow the user select the images and move at their own pace.

 ### <ins>Future_Enhancements</ins>
-There were some features that would enhance the over all website, that did not make the iteration of the site but could be included in future versions.
+There were some features that would enhance the overall website, that did not make the iteration of the site but could be included in future versions.
  - On the carousel of images, and information tag that when clicked would provide info and context for the image.
  - Interview from residence that could provide more information on the recent history & events of Athboy, in video or audio contributions.